Shairam/ballerina-sp-tracing/README.md

 ```

-Now we will look into the implementation of obtaining the marks of the students from datbase through another service.
+Now we will look into the implementation of obtaining the marks of the students from database through another service.

 ##### records2.bal